 Visiting London and thinking of spending some time in Greenwich, but not sure where to start?
 This guide features the most complete selection of things to do in Greenwich.
 We also included a suggested one day Greenwich itinerary that will help you make the most of your visit to Greenwich.
 Find out!

-The London borough of Greenwich – located on the banks of the River Thames – offers something of interest to every visitor.
+The London borough of Greenwich – located on the banks of the River Thames – is one of the best places to visit in London.
+It offers something of interest to every visitor!
 From historic attractions and world-class museums to beautiful parks and bustling markets… There are so many things to see and do in Greenwich, and also in North Greenwich, that you might be wondering how you’ll fit it all in!

 On the other hand, I wanted it to be the most complete guide to things to do in Greenwich, enabling you to choose the ones that interest you the most.

 This article contains the best things to do in Greenwich, but I also included the main attractions in North Greenwich and some lesser known places that are also worth a visit if you have more time.
 Below, you’ll find a description of each place, together with practical advice and tips to help you make the most of your visit to Greenwich.
 Read on!

 How to use this guide to best things to do in Greenwich